AkshayGuleria/do/do_openedge/README.markdown

 #### Version 10.2B

- * `DECIMAL`/`NUMERIC` SQL types truncate all digits after the decimal point.
+ * `BLOB`/`CLOB` fields cannot be
+ * `DECIMAL`/`NUMERIC` SQL types round up and then truncate all digits after the decimal point.
 According to [ProKB #P187898][1], it appears to be a regression bug in the JDBC driver.
 This is causing one of the BigDecimal specs to fail.

 ## Synopsis